ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-Here, macros are able to access their declaration scope (the scope of `Hello`) plus their own scope (remember, functions have a reserved scope delimited by their brackets), but they aren't able to access the local scope in which we define a `local_name` constant.
+Here, flexs are able to access their declaration scope (the scope of `Hello`) plus their own scope (remember, functions have a reserved scope delimited by their brackets), but they aren't able to access the local scope in which we define a `local_name` constant.

 ## Asynchronous behaviour